AnnMarieW/dash-bootstrap-templates/README.md

 app = dash.Dash(__name__, external_stylesheets=[dbc.themes.BOOTSTRAP, dbc_css])

 ```
-You can also add the stylesheet to your assets folder.
-If you would like to modify it, you can find a more human readable stylesheet here:  "https://cdn.jsdelivr.net/gh/AnnMarieW/dash-bootstrap-templates@V1.0.2/dbc.css"

-This stylesheet is from version V1.0.2.
-Check the dash-bootstrap-templates library for the latest updates.

 Add  `className="dbc"` to the outer container of the app or a component like this: